 - IDE generation

 - Spoofax generates a full fledged editor plugin from a language definition.

 - Spoofax does not only provide an IDE for interactively developing and using languages, it also provides a programmatic interface that enables embedding languages and their implementations directly in application code or to invoke language components from build systems or the command line.

 - Spoofax has been bootstrapped.
 That is, Spoofax is used for the definition of its own meta-languages and the workbench is the composition of plugins generated for these meta-languages.

 - The Spoofax sources are continuously built on a buildfarm at TU Delft, which reports build errors to Spoofax developers and provides a complete build for various platforms of the latest version.

 - Spoofax is open source and available under the Apache 2.0 license.
 The sources are maintained in the MetaBorg github organization; pull requests are welcome.

 A Platform for Research¶

 Spoofax is a platform for language engineering research.
 Due to its modular architecture it is easy to extend the workbench with new experimental meta-languages and tools.
-For example, the current (May 2017) version comes with a new experimental parser generator in addition to the old SDF2 parser generator, and it provides a new NaBL2 static semantics specification language next to the old NaBL/TS solution.
+For example, the current version comes with an improved parser generator in addition to the old SDF2 parser generator, and it provides the NaBL2 static semantics specification language next to the old NaBL/TS solution.